10 Things to Keep in Your Fire Safe Box

 Proof of Insurance

 No matter what type of disaster has fully, or partially, destroyed your property, you will need copies of insurance policies.
 If you are flooded out, hopefully, you’ve got flood insurance.
 Fire is the most common emergency we can face, no matter where we live.
-Of course, there are sections of the country where people face tornados, hurricanes, earthquakes, etc. Be sure to have the contact information for your agent who can assist you in this desperate time of need.
+Of course, there are sections of the country where people face tornados, hurricanes, earthquakes, etc. Be sure to have the contact information of your agent who can assist you in this desperate time of need.

 You should also have copies of your health insurance policies.
-Hopefully, you come out of the emergency safe and sound, but you may have been injured and will need to show you have medical coverage for the treatments you’ll possibly be going through.
+Hopefully, you come out of the emergency safely and sound, but you may have been injured and will need to show you have medical coverage for the treatments you’ll possibly be going through.

-Heaven forbid, but one of your loved ones may be pass due to the disaster.
+Heaven forbid, that one of your loved ones may pass due to the disaster.
 In that case, you’ll need copies of life insurance policies which will list the amount of coverage, who the beneficiaries are, and how to file claims.
 If you tend to deal with one agent for all your insurance needs, call that agent as soon as possible.

-This may also need to be backed up with adoption papers of a family member who was brought into the fold through legal adoption.
+This may also need to be backed up with the adoption papers of a family member who was brought into the fold through legal adoption.
 If there happen to be foster children living with you at the time of the emergency, for your protection and the safety of those children, foster parent documentation should be kept too.

 In today’s society, many of us are immigrants that need to have proof of naturalization or formal citizenship.
 It wouldn’t hurt to also have passports, green cards, or military ID cards to help prove who you are.

-Rhonda mentioned this important information, Besides proving who *you* are–consider adding pictures of pets, who could get lost or separated from you in an emergency.
+Rhonda mentioned this important information: Besides proving who *you* are–consider adding pictures of pets, who could get lost or separated from you in an emergency.
 If possible, have the picture taken *with you* to prove the connection/ownership.
 Show both sides, and show any identifying marks, scars, whorls, tattoos, etc. In the case of animals like horses, with a shaggier winter coat, take winter pictures as well.

 Leanne mentioned we should take photos of our home interior/exterior and a list of our personal property.
 It will prove difficult to remember all the items throughout your house once they’re gone, so make a list NOW.

 Social Security Cards